octachrome/treason/README.md

     {
         command: "",    // The name of the command: play-action, block, challenge, allow, reveal, exchange
         action: "",     // For the play-action command, the action to play
-        target: "",     // When playing an action which targets another player, the player to target
+        target: 0,      // When playing an action which targets another player, the index of the player to target
         role: "",       // For the block and reveal commands, the role to block with or reveal
-        roles: [""]     // For the exchange command, the role(s) you wish to keep }
+        roles: [""]     // For the exchange command, the role(s) you wish to keep
+        stateId: 1      // Must match the stateId from the latest game state }